SuzeShardlow/SuzeShardlow.github.io/_til/2020-11-30-crazy-and-studio-54.md

 ### Studio 54

-* The 1970s NYC nightclub didn't have an alcohol licence at first, so they obtained daily licences using a catering business, the Broadway Catering Company, as a front.
+* The 1970s NYC nightclub didn't have an alcohol licence at first, so they obtained daily licences using a catering business, the Broadway Catering Corp, as a front.

 #### How: